What these terms cover

 These terms and conditions govern your membership of the Association of Electoral Administrators, named as “AEA” in your membership application and referred to in these terms as the “AEA”.

 Please read these terms carefully before you submit your membership application.
 They tell you who we are, how we will provide services to you, how you or we may alter or end your membership, what to do if there is a problem and other important information.

-When you apply for AEA membership, you are applying to become a member of a limited company whose objects and powers are defined in our Articles of Association which can be found here.
+When you apply for AEA membership, you are applying to become a member of a limited company whose objects and powers are defined in our Articles of Association.

 Information about us and how to contact us

 We, the AEA, are a company registered in England and Wales.
 Our company registration number is 2406987 and our registered office is at Harance House, Rumer Hill Road, Cannock, Staffs WS11 0ET.
 Our VAT number is 580 5838 16.

 You can contact us by emailing our Member Support Team at email@example.com, by filling in the contact form at https://www.aea-elections.co.uk/contact-us/, or by writing to us at PO Box 201, South Eastern, Liverpool L16 5HH.
 You may also telephone us using the contact numbers listed at https://www.aea-elections.co.uk/about/national-officers/